NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Introduction

-Most of these techniques were benchmarked in the context of the Exoplanet Imaging Data Challenge \citep[EIDC,][]{Cantalloube2020Exoplanet,Cantalloube2022-EIDC-II}, the first platform designed for a fair and common comparison of processing algorithms for exoplanet detection and characterization in high-contrast imaging.
-From the whole set of conclusions provided by the first EIDC phase \citet{Cantalloube2020Exoplanet}, we rely on two of them to motivate this paper.
-First, we observed that detection algorithms that exploit the local behaviour of image noise obtained the highest detection score in the challenge leader-board.
+A large fraction of these techniques was benchmarked in the context of the Exoplanet Imaging Data Challenge \citep[EIDC,][]{Cantalloube2020Exoplanet}, the first platform designed for a fair and common comparison of post-processing algorithms for exoplanet detection and characterization in HCI.
+From the whole set of conclusions provided by the first EIDC phase \citep{Cantalloube2020Exoplanet}, we relied on two of them to motivate this paper.
+First, we observed that detection algorithms that exploit the local behaviour of image noise obtained the highest detection score in the challenge leaderboard.
 Second, we found that supervised machine learning algorithms produced a relatively high number of false positives, compared with more standard algorithms.
-Thereby, with the aim of enhancing the supervised machine learning models, we explore, in this paper, a new local noise approach, through which they can better exploit noise statistics in the \varADI{} data set.
+Thereby, with the aim of enhancing the supervised machine learning models, for this study, we explored a new stratified noise approach, through which they can better exploit noise statistics in the \varADI{} dataset.
 This approach relies on the existence of two noise regimes in the processed frame: a speckle-dominated residual noise regime close to the star, and a background-dominated noise regime further away.
-Our goal is to spatially define these regimes in the processed frame through the study of their statistical properties and then adapt the SODINN neural network to work separately in each of them in order to improve its detection performance.
-Therefore, in Sect.~\ref{sec:regimes} we first revisit noise statistics in HCI and present a novel statistical method that allows to empirically delimit noise regimes in processed frames.
-Then, in Sect.~\ref{sec:implementation}, we introduce the NA-\varSODINN{} detection algorithm, a neural network architecture optimized to work on noise regimes.
-Our deep learning method is also fed with local discriminators, such as S/N curves that contain additional physical-motivated features and help the trained model to better disentangle an exoplanet signature from speckle noise.
-In Sect.~\ref{sec:evaluation}, NA-\varSODINN{} is evaluated through local ROC analysis using on a series of \varADI{} data sets obtained with various instruments.
+Our goal is to spatially identify these regimes in the processed frame through the study of their statistical properties, and then adapt the SODINN neural network to work separately in each of them in order to improve its detection performance.
+Therefore, in Sect.~\ref{sec:regimes} we first revisit noise statistics in HCI and present a novel statistical method that allowed us to empirically delimit noise regimes in processed frames.
+Then, in Sect.~\ref{sec:implementation}, we introduce the noise-adaptive \varSODINN{} (or NA-SODINN) detection algorithm, a neural network architecture optimized to work on noise regimes.
+Our deep learning method was also fed with local discriminators, such as S/N curves, that contain additional physical-motivated features and help the trained model to better disentangle an exoplanet signature from speckle noise.
+In Sect.~\ref{sec:evaluation}, NA-\varSODINN{} is evaluated through local ROC analysis using a series of \varADI{} datasets obtained with various instruments.
 During the evaluation, NA-\varSODINN{} is benchmarked against other state-of-the-art HCI detection algorithms.
 Section~\ref{sec:conclusions} concludes the paper.